LSanten/LSanten.github.io/_mms-md/QUOTES-GENERAL-COLLECTION.md

 ---
 # A collection of quotes that inspire me
 ## No specific theme

+**Feb 4, 2025**
+> Our purpose is not in what we do, but it is in how we allow to move consciousness through us, our vessel, to express our gifts.
+>
+> ~ Eckhart Tolle (recited by Nhi Nhi Le)

+>There are two kinds of innovation: a horizontal one, which consists of changing the answer (evolution), and a vertical one, which consists of changing the question (revolution).
+>
+>~ Jorge Wagensberg

 > Hatred never ceases by hatred but by love alone is healed.
 This is the ancient and eternal law.
 >
 > ~ Jack Kornfield recites someone else on [YouTube](https://youtu.be/fIQz3Ez4ETs?si=yIeHEvuo5ejWcsJO&t=1037)